slasala/HTML-CSS-WebChallenge/README.md

 # Frontend-Challenges
 Frontend Web Challenge 01

-This challenge was provided by Frontend Mentor.
+This beginner challenge was provided by Frontend Mentor.
-It is a beginner HTML CSS challenge.
+It is my first HTML CSS challenge.